 Your stay includes the daily transfer of luggage to the next hotel and permanent assistance in case of problems.

 - Accommodation in hotels of chosen level, in two bedded room with WC and shower, on a bed & breakfast basis.

-• Luggage transfer between hotels (one piece per person) max 20kgs.
-Every additional item 10 EUR payable on the spot.
+– Luggage transfer – one piece, max 20 kgs / 45 lb.
+Every additional item 10 EUR, payable on spot.

 – Backup service (hotline) during the trip.